QuTech-Delft/OpenQL/docs/mapping.rst

     the mapper ignores the dependence graph and takes the gates to be mapped one by one from the circuit

   - ``critical:``
-    gates that by definition do not need routing, are mapped first; these include the classical gates, wait gates, and the single qubit quantum gates; and of the remaining (two qubit) quantum gates the most critical gate is selected first, i.e. the one behind which most cycles are expected until the end of the circuit
+    gates that by definition do not need routing, are mapped first (and kind of flushed): these include the classical gates, scheduling gates (such as ``wait``), and the single qubit quantum gates;
+    and of the remaining (only two qubit) quantum gates the most critical gate is selected first to be routed and mapped next;
+    the rationale of taking the most critical gate is that that one the most cycles are expected until the end of the circuit, and so a wrong routing decision of a critical gate is likely to have most effect on the mapped circuit's latency;
+    so criticality has higher priority to select the one to be mapped next, than NN (see ``noroutingfirst`` for the opposite approach)

   - ``noroutingfirst:``
+    gates that by definition do not need routing, are mapped first (and kind of flushed): these include the classical gates, scheduling gates (such as ``wait``), and the single qubit quantum gates;
+    in this, this ``noroutingfirst`` option has the same effect as ``critical``;
-    those two qubit quantum gates of which the operands are neighbors in the current mapping are mapped first, also when these are not critical; and when none such are left, only then take the most critical one
+    but those two qubit quantum gates of which the operands are neighbors in the current mapping are selected to be mapped first,
+    not needing routing, also when these are not critical;
+    and when none such are left, only then take the most critical one;
+    so NN has higher priority to select the one to be mapped next, than criticality

   - ``all:``
+    as with noroutingfirst but don't select the most critical one, select them all;
+    so at each moment gates that do not need routing, are mapped first (and kind of flushed);
+    these thus include the NN two-qubit gates;
+    this mapping and flushing stops when only non-NN two-qubit gates remain;
+    instead of selecting one of these to be routed/mapped next, all of these are selected, the decision is postponed;
-    as with noroutingfirst but don't select the most critical one; instead, for all remaining (two qubit non-NN) gates generate alternatives and find the best from these according to the strategy above
+    i.e. for all remaining (two qubit non-NN) gates generate alternatives and find the best from these according to the chosen metric (see the ``mapper`` option below); and then select that best one to route/map next

+Having selected one (or more) two-qubit gates to map next, for each two-qubit gate the routing alternatives are explored.
+Subsequently, those alternatives will be compared using the selected metric and the best one selected; see further below.

+But first the routing alternatives have to be generated.
+When the mapped operands of a two-qubit gate are not NN, they must be made NN by swapping/moving one or both over nearest-neighbor connections in the target platform's grid topology towards each other.
+Only then the two-qubit gate can be done;
+the mapper will inserts those swaps/moves before the two-qubit gate in the circuit.

+There are usually many routes between the qubits.
+The current implementation only selects the ones with the shortest distance, and these can still be many.
+In a perfectly rectangular grid, the number of routes is similar to a Fibonaci number depending on the distance decomposed in the x and y directions, and is maximal when the distances in the x and y directions are equal.
+All shortest paths between two qubits in such a grid stay within a rectangle in the grid with the mapped qubit operands at opposite sides of the diagonal.

+A shortest distance leads to a minimal number of swaps/moves.
+For each route between qubits at a distance ``d``, there are furthermore ``d`` possible places in the route where to do the two-qubit gate;
+the other ``d-1`` places in the route will be a SWAP or a MOVE.

+The implementation supports an arbitrarily formed connection graph, so not only a rectangular grid.
+All that matter are the distances between the qubits.
+Those have been computed using Floyd-Warshall from the qubit neighbor relations during initialization of the mapper.
+The shortests paths are generated in a brute-force way by only navigating to those neighbor qubits that will not make the total end-to-end distance longer.
+Unlike other implementations that only minimize the number of swaps and for which the routing details are irrelevant, this implementation explicitly generates all alternative paths to allow the more complicated metrics that are supported, to be computed.

+The generation of those alternatives is controlled by the following option:

+- ``mappathselect:``
+  When generating alternatives of shortest paths between two real qubits:

+  - ``all:``
+    select all possible alternatives:
+    those following all possible shortest paths and in each path each possible placement of the two-qubit gate

-- ``maprecNN2q:``
+  - ``borders:``
+    only select those alternatives
+    that correspond to following the borders of the rectangle spanning between the two extreme real qubits;
+    so on top of the at most two paths along the borders, there still are all alternatives of the possible placements of the two-qubit gate along each path

+It is thus not supported to turn off to generate alternatives for the possible placements of the two-qubit gate along each path.

+The alternatives are ordered; this is relevant for the ``maptiebreak`` option below.
+The alternatives are:

+- first ordered by the two-qubit gate for which they are an alternative; the most critical two-qubit gate is first;
+  remember that there can be more than one two-qubit gate when ``all`` was selected for the ``maplookahead`` option.

+- then by the followed path; each path is represented by a sequence of transitions from the mapped first operand qubit to the mapped second operand qubit.
+  The paths are ordered such that of any set of paths with a common prefix these are ordered by a clock-wise order of the successor qubits as seen from the last qubit of the common prefix.

+- and then by the placement of the two-qubit gate; the placements are ordered from start to end of the path.

+So, the first alternative will be the one that clock-wise follows the border and has the two-qubit gate placed directly at the qubit that is the mapped first operand of the gate;
+the last alternative will be the one that anti-clock-wise follows the border and has the two-qubit gate placed directly at the qubit that is the mapped last operand of the gate.

+With all alternatives available, it is time to compare them using the defined metric.
+The metric to use is defined by the ``strategy`` option, called for historic reasons ``mapper``.
+What needs to be done when multiple alternatives compare equal, is specified later.

 - ``mapper:``
-  The basic mapper strategy that is employed:
+  The basic mapper strategy (metric of mapper result optimization) that is employed:

   - ``no:``
     no mapping is done.
 The output circuit is identical to the input circuit.
-Other options don't have effect.

   - ``base:``
-    map the circuit: use as metric just the length of the paths between the mapped operands of each two-qubit gate, and minimize this length for each two-qubit gate that is mapped
+    map the circuit:
+    use as metric just the length of the paths between the mapped operands of each two-qubit gate, and minimize this length for each two-qubit gate that is mapped;
+    with only alternatives for one two-qubit gate, all alternatives have the same shortest path, so all alternatives qualify equally;
+    with alternatives for multiple two-qubit gates, those two-qubit gates are preferred that lead to the least swaps/moves.

   - ``minextend:``
-    map the circuit: use as metric the extension of the circuit by each of the shortest paths between the mapped operands of each two-qubit gate, and minimize this circuit extension for each two-qubit gate that is mapped
+    map the circuit:
+    use as metric the extension of the circuit by each of the shortest paths between the mapped operands of each two-qubit gate, and minimize this circuit extension by evaluating all alternatives;
+    the computation of the extension relies on scheduling-in the required swaps and moves in the circuit and just subtracting the depths before and after doing that;
+    the various options controlling this scheduling-in, will be specified later below.

   - ``minextendrc:``
-    map the circuit: as ``minextend``, but taking resource constraints into account when evaluating circuit extension
+    map the circuit:
+    as in ``minextend``, but taking resource constraints into account when scheduling-in the swaps/moves.

-- ``mappathselect:``
-  when generating alternatives of shortest paths between two real qubits:

-  - ``all:``
-    select all possible alternatives

-  - ``borders:``
-    only select those alternatives that correspond to following the borders of the rectangle spanning between the two extreme real qubits

-- ``mapselectmaxlevel:``

-- ``mapselectmaxwidth:``
+When after evaluating the metric for each alternative, multiple alternatives remain, a selection is made based on the value of the following option:

 - ``maptiebreak:``
-  when multiple alternatives remain for a particular strategy with the same best evaluation value, decide how to select the best single one:
+  When multiple alternatives remain for a particular strategy with the same best evaluation value, decide how to select the best single one:

   - ``first:``
     select the first of the set